Assassination of Reinhard Heydrich: Planning

 Preparation began on 20 October 1941.
-Moravec had personally selected two dozen of the most promising personnel from among the 2,000 exiled Czechoslovak soldiers based in Britain.
+Moravec had personally selected two dozen of the most promising personnel from among the 2,000 exiled Czechoslovak soldiers in Britain.
 They were sent to one of SOE's commando training centres at Arisaig in Scotland.
-Warrant Officer Jozef Gabčík (Slovak) and Staff Sergeant Karel Svoboda (cs) (Czech) were chosen to carry out the operation on 28 October 1941 (Czechoslovakia's Independence Day), but after Svoboda received a head injury during training he was replaced by Jan Kubiš (Czech).
+Warrant Officer Jozef Gabčík (Slovak) and Staff Sergeant Karel Svoboda (cs) (Czech) were chosen to carry out the operation on 28 October 1941 (Czechoslovakia's Independence Day), but Svoboda received a head injury during training and was replaced by Jan Kubiš (Czech).
 This caused delays in the mission because Kubiš had not completed training, nor had the necessary false documents been prepared for him.

 Training was supervised by the nominal head of the Czech section, Major Alfgar Hesketh-Prichard, who turned to Cecil Vandepeer Clarke to develop the necessary weapon.
 It was light enough to throw but still lethal enough to destroy an armour-plated Mercedes-Benz.
 During extensive training, the new weapon was found to be easy to throw by Hesketh-Prichard (who had a strong cricketing background, his father having been a first-class bowler), but less so by Gabčík and Kubiš.

 Insertion

 Gabčík and Kubiš, along with seven other soldiers from Czechoslovakia's army-in-exile in the United Kingdom in two other groups, Silver A and Silver B (who had different missions), were flown from RAF Tangmere by a Halifax of No. 138 Squadron RAF at 22:00 on 28 December 1941.
 The groups, along with some supply containers, left the plane by parachute, in drops in three separate areas.
 The Anthropoid pair landed near Nehvizdy east of Prague.
 Originally, the plane had been planned to land near Pilsen, but the aircrew had navigation problems and each of the groups landed in different places from where intended.
-Gabčík and Kubiš then moved to Pilsen to contact their allies, and from there on to Prague, where the attack was planned.
+Gabčík and Kubiš moved to Pilsen to contact their allies, and from there to Prague, where the attack was planned.

 In Prague, the pair contacted families and Czechoslovak resistance organisations who helped them during the preparations for the assassination.
 Upon learning of the nature of the mission, resistance leaders begged the Czechoslovak government-in-exile to call off the attack, saying that "[a]n attempt against Heydrich's life... would be of no use to the Allies and its consequences for our people would be immeasurable".
 Beneš personally broadcast a message insisting that the attack go forward, although he denied any involvement after the war.
 Lawyer and diplomat Vojtěch Mastný argued that Beneš "clung to the scheme as the last resort to dramatize Czech resistance".